CSCfi/csc-user-guide/docs/cloud/rahti4/tutorials/configuration.md

 data.prop.long
 ```

-You can then create a ConfigMap similar to the one difined in `configmap.yaml` as:
+You can then create a ConfigMap similar to the one defined in `configmap.yaml` as:

 ```sh
 oc create configmap my-config-map \